The Progressed New Moon: Beginning a New Chapter #

-The Progressed New Moon — when the progressed Sun and progressed Moon conjoin — occurs approximately every 29-30 years and represents one of the most significant timing markers in secondary progressions.
-It signals the beginning of a genuinely new life chapter: a period when the individual’s conscious direction (progressed Sun) and instinctual emotional orientation (progressed Moon) align at the same degree, producing a moment of unified intention that sets the tone for the next three decades of development.
+The Progressed New Moon – when the progressed Sun and progressed Moon conjoin – occurs approximately every 29-30 years and represents one of the most significant timing markers in secondary progressions.
+It signals the beginning of a genuinely new life chapter, producing a moment of unified intention that sets the tone for the next three decades.
+This article explains what the Progressed New Moon represents, how to recognize it, and how to work with it for maximum developmental benefit.

 What the Progressed New Moon Represents #